The birth control Pill and cancer

 Scientists used to believe that the Pill only indirectly raised the risk of cervical cancer.
 The idea was that women who used the Pill were more sexually active and more likely to get infections with HPV - a sexually transmitted virus that can cause cervical cancer.
 But more recent research, which has tried to take account of women's sexual behaviour, and also whether they're likely to have taken up cervical screening, has still found an increase in risk which scientists believe is down to the combined Pill itself.

 The combined Pill also slightly increases a woman's risk of breast cancer.
-But this risk increase disappears within 10 years of going off the Pill.
+But this risk increase disappears within 10 years of stopping the Pill.

 Taking the combined Pill can also increase the risk of developing liver cancer, in women who take it for a long time and are free of liver disease and hepatitis infections.
 And there is evidence it can reduce the risk of bowel cancer.